Minipada/ros2_data_collection/doc/src/dc/destinations/flb_minio.md

 ## Description

 The Minio Plugin allows to send files to Minio.
-It uses the GO interface provided by Fluent bit.
+It uses the GO interface provided by Fluent Bit.

-## Difference with Fluent bit S3 Plugin
+## Difference with Fluent Bit S3 Plugin
 The [S3 plugin](https://docs.fluentbit.io/manual/pipeline/outputs/s3) sends data as JSON to S3 or Minio but does not send files (e.g yaml, images etc.).

 ## Parameters